Armed Carjackers Strike 3 Times In Broad Daylight From West Loop To Humboldt Park, Despite Surveillance Cameras At Each Site

 But what it has done is left those across the city worrying that the random carjackings won’t let up – nor the feeling if uneasiness.

-Thankfully, none of the victims were injured in this round of carjackings.
-But we know that isn’t always the case when it comes to carjackings around the city.MORE NEWS: 25 Chicago Aldermen Say Crime Is At Crisis Level In Chicago, Are Ready To Demand That Police Supt.
-David Brown Appear Before City Council
+Thankfully, none of the victims was injured in this round of carjackings.
+But we know that isn’t always the case when it comes to carjackings around the city.MORE NEWS: In A Post COVID-19 Landscape, The Home Office Becoming Permanent

 Detectives were working Tuesday night to get a better description of this carjacking crew.